retsak/Rougelike-BYOA/README.md

 - Natural language commands powered by OpenAI
 - Meta-commands for saving, loading, stats, inventory, and mapping
 - Simple ASCII dungeon map
-- Modern graphical interface with Pygame (optional)
+- Modern graphical interface with Pygame (all gameplay/UI is now in the graphical client)

 ## Requirements
 - Python 3.9.13